rrobbes/EngineeringOfMobileSystemsV2/12-Navigation/README.md

 Tab navigators have tabs, and like stack navigator, they don't unmount the hidden screens.

 There are several implementations of the tab navigator.
-Also, goBack works on tab navigators, it brings you back to the first tab.
-But you can configure it.
 The default tab navigator shows a tab bar at the bottom.
+Importantly, some of the navigation options differ from the stack navigator, as you can not have such an extended support of history.
+The simplest history option, goBack(), works on tab navigators, it brings you back to the first tab (but you can configure it).

-To create it, you need to define some routes, and that's pretty much it.
+To create it, it is similar to the Stack Navigator, but you also have the option to provide icons to the tabs.
 If we compose navigators, we can have a Tab navigator that defines routes, in which other navigators can be defined, such as stack navigators.